 She writes poetry for a variety of magazines such as Highlights for Children, Ladybug, Hello Magazine, Humpty Dumpty, HighFive, Cricket, Spider, Parents and Jack and Jill, Fun for Kidz, Babybug, Stinkwaves, and Bumples.

-She is an active advocate and passionate about children's literacy and poetry, presenting children’s poetry workshops in schools and libraries.
+She is passionate about children's literacy and poetry, and enjoys presenting children’s poetry workshops in schools and libraries.

-She lives in New York's Hudson Valley with her husband, sweet dog, Elsie, and Ragamuffin cat named Lilac.
-They get along pretty well...most of the time!
-She enjoys the time she spends with her college bound children, fresh air, beach walking, music, reading, cheering for Kristaps Porzingis from the NY Knicks, spring flowers, the first snowfall, and warm butterscotch chip cookies!
+She lives in New York's Hudson Valley with her husband, sweet dog, Elsie, and Ragamuffin cat named Lilac who get along pretty well...most of the time!
+She enjoys the time she spends with her college bound children, frewalking, music, reading, cheering for Kristaps Porzingis from the NY Knicks, spring flowers, the first snowfall, and warm butterscotch chip cookies!

 * I began creating and reciting poetry, and playing with words, rhythms, and sounds since before Kindergarten.